Niagara Falls Horseshoe Falls viewed from the Canadian side at dusk, mist rising from the cataract

 Best Areas to Stay

-The Fallsview district — the high-rise corridor along Fallsview Boulevard and Murray Street — is where the serious hotels are.
-Marriott Fallsview, Sheraton Fallsview, Embassy Suites, Hilton, Oakes, and Crowne Plaza all sit on or adjacent to this strip, with Fallsview rooms commanding direct sightlines onto Horseshoe Falls.
-Clifton Hill — five minutes downhill — is the family entertainment district: arcades, wax museums, Ripley's Believe It or Not, and the SkyWheel.
-Hyatt Place Niagara Falls and several mid-tier hotels operate here, walking distance to the brink of the American Falls.
-Lundy's Lane, the older motel strip running west, is where budget travellers stay; quality varies but rates are honest.
-The Niagara Parkway running north along the river is the scenic route — Sterling Inn & Spa sits near its southern end, and twenty minutes' drive north reaches Niagara-on-the-Lake, the wine country alternative.
+The Fallsview district, the high-rise corridor along Fallsview Boulevard and Murray Street, is where the serious hotels are.
+Marriott Fallsview, Sheraton Fallsview, Embassy Suites, Hilton, Oakes, The Brock, and the new Hyatt Regency all sit on or adjacent to this strip, with Fallsview rooms commanding direct sightlines onto Horseshoe Falls.
+Clifton Hill, five minutes downhill, is the family entertainment district: arcades, wax museums, Ripley's Believe It or Not, and the SkyWheel, walking distance to the brink of the American Falls.
+Lundy's Lane, the older motel strip running west, is where budget travellers stay and where the 1814 battlefield sits; quality varies but rates are honest.
+Sterling Inn & Spa keeps to a quiet street off the strip, and the Niagara Parkway running north along the river reaches Niagara-on-the-Lake, the wine country alternative, in about twenty minutes.
 Buffalo, NY (a thirty-minute drive south, passport required) is a peripheral option for travellers wanting access to the American side and Buffalo Niagara International Airport.

 Average Hotel Prices in Niagara Falls (CAD)

-Fallsview district hotels run from CAD $180 at the value end (Best Western Fallsview) to CAD $400 and up for the boutique flagship (Sterling Inn & Spa peak rates can reach $800 during Festival of Lights weekends and summer Saturdays).
-Marriott Fallsview, Sheraton Fallsview, Hilton Fallsview, and Embassy Suites cluster in the CAD $300–$400 band on standard nights, with Fallsview-room premiums of CAD $80–$150 over city-view equivalents.
-Mid-tier and Clifton Hill hotels typically sit at CAD $200–$280.
-Festival of Lights weekends (late November through early January), summer weekends, and cherry blossom weekends in early May see rates climb 30–60% over weekday baselines.
-Ontario hotel taxes and a Niagara Falls Tourism levy (typically 3% Destination Marketing Fee) add roughly 16% on top of quoted room rates.
+Fallsview district hotels run from the value end (Best Western Fallsview) to CAD $400 and up for the boutique flagship (Sterling Inn & Spa peak rates can reach $800 during Festival of Lights weekends and summer Saturdays).
+Marriott Fallsview, Sheraton Fallsview, Hilton Fallsview, and Embassy Suites cluster in the CAD $300 to $400 band on standard nights, with Fallsview-room premiums of CAD $80 to $150 over city-view equivalents.
+Mid-tier hotels typically sit at CAD $200 to $280.
+Festival of Lights weekends (late November through early January), summer weekends, and cherry blossom weekends in early May see rates climb 30 to 60% over weekday baselines.
+Ontario hotel taxes and a Niagara Falls tourism levy (typically a 3% Destination Marketing Fee) add roughly 16% on top of quoted room rates.

 Booking Tips for Niagara Falls

 Festival of Lights weekends in November through early January, summer Saturdays, and cherry blossom weekends in early May should be booked four months ahead at the Fallsview hotels.
-Always specify "Fallsview" in your room request — many hotels have a roughly even split between Fallsview and city-view rooms, and the difference is meaningful.
+Always specify "Fallsview" in your room request, many hotels have a roughly even split between Fallsview and city-view rooms, and the difference is meaningful.
 Toronto Pearson (YYZ) is the main international airport, ninety minutes north by car or via the GO bus.
-Buffalo Niagara International (BUF) is thirty minutes south but requires crossing the Rainbow Bridge — passport mandatory and queues can be long on summer weekends.
-The Skylon Tower revolving restaurant is the iconic Niagara Falls proposal location and should be reserved a minimum of six weeks in advance for the window-side seating that matters.
-The Hornblower Cruise (Canadian side) and Maid of the Mist (American side) both run roughly April through October — book ahead for weekend slots.
-Self-parking at Fallsview hotels typically runs CAD $30–$45 per night and is rarely included in the room rate.
+Buffalo Niagara International (BUF) is thirty minutes south but requires crossing the Rainbow Bridge, passport mandatory and queues can be long on summer weekends.
+The Skylon Tower revolving restaurant, a separate landmark from the hotels reviewed here, is the iconic Niagara Falls proposal dinner and should be reserved at least six weeks ahead for the window-side seating that matters.
+The Hornblower Cruise (Canadian side) and Maid of the Mist (American side) both run roughly April through October, book ahead for weekend slots.
+Self-parking at Fallsview hotels typically runs CAD $30 to $45 per night and is rarely included in the room rate.

 Tipping in Niagara Falls Hotels

 Canadian tipping conventions are similar to American but slightly more restrained.
-Bellhops and porters: CAD $2–5 per bag.
-Housekeeping: CAD $3–5 per night, left daily.
-Concierge for restaurant or experience reservations: CAD $10–20.
+Bellhops and porters: CAD $2 to $5 per bag.
+Housekeeping: CAD $3 to $5 per night, left daily.
+Concierge for restaurant or experience reservations: CAD $10 to $20.
 Valet parking: CAD $5 on retrieval.
-Restaurant tipping is 15–20% on the pre-tax total — most Fallsview-tower restaurants now include suggested tip lines on the bill at 18%, 20%, and 25%.
-Spa treatments at Sterling Inn or the Marriott Fallsview spa expect 15–18% on the treatment cost.
+Restaurant tipping is 15 to 20% on the pre-tax total, most Fallsview-tower restaurants now include suggested tip lines on the bill at 18%, 20%, and 25%.
+Spa treatments at Sterling Inn or the Marriott Fallsview spa expect 15 to 18% on the treatment cost.
 Tour boat staff (Hornblower) and bus drivers appreciate small tips but they are not expected.

 Related Cities